User:Qubyte.codes

 I'm Mark S. Everitt, the author of https://qubyte.codes

 My personal site uses a static site generator of my own design.
-It's written in node and uses a promise based directed-graph based build system with hot reloading.
+It's written in node and uses a promise based graph build system with hot reloading.

 My needs are fairly specific, and have led me to develop a dialect of markdown with special handling of language attributes and ruby annotations (amongst other things).